Gothic book illustration: The Netherlands

 Depiction of Mary of Guelders in the "Soft Style" (Marienborn near Arnhem, 1415).

 Throughout the Middle Ages, the southern Netherlands, including Flanders and Brabant, dominated the Dutch region economically and culturally.
 Parts of the Southern Netherlands belonged to the French crown and were closely linked to France as the Burgundian Netherlands from the 14th century.
 As a result, the French Gothic style was particularly strong in the southern Netherlands in the 13th century.
 Here, the transition from Romanesque to Gothic art was completed around 1250.
 Since Carolingian times, the Meuse region, especially the diocese of Liège, had played an important role as an intermediary between French and German book art.
 In the 14th century, Maastricht surpassed the episcopal city of Liège with numerous biblical illustrations, lives of saints, as well as secular works.
 A third center was Sint-Truiden.

 Since Flemish book illustration in the 13th century was still completely under the influence and shadow of Paris, the great French patrons of the 14th century often brought Flemish masters such as Jean de Bondol, André Beauneveu or Jacquemart de Hesdin to Paris.
 Probably under Italian influence, three-dimensional space became an important theme in Dutch book illustration.
 The desire for greater fidelity to nature also affected the depiction of people.
-Around 1375-1420, the International Style became dominant in the Netherlands.
+Around 1375–1420, the International Style became dominant in the Netherlands.

 The 15th century was the golden age of Flemish book illustration.
 Leading artists working in France, such as the Limbourg brothers or later Barthélemy d'Eyck, came from the Netherlands, but it was under the reign of Philip the Good and Charles the Bold that the Flemish cities experienced their greatest economic and cultural prosperity.
 Philip, in particular, attracted outstanding artists such as Loyset Liédet, Willem Vrelant, and Jan Le Tavernier to his court in Bruges.
-A series of illuminated manuscripts from Valenciennes dating from 1458-1489 are attributed to Simon Marmion and show influences from the landscape paintings of Dierick Bouts.
+A series of illuminated manuscripts from Valenciennes dating from 1458 to 1489 are attributed to Simon Marmion and show influences from the landscape paintings of Dierick Bouts.
 The illusionism of Netherlandish book illustration was enhanced by the anonymous Master of Mary of Burgundy through trompe-l'œil effects.

-Master "G" of the Turin-Milan Hours, identical with Jan van Eyck, Birth of John the Baptist (Flanders, 1422-1424).
+Master "G" of the Turin-Milan Hours, identical with Jan van Eyck, Birth of John the Baptist (Flanders, 1422–1424).